Pascal Sohm

-Pascal Sohm (born 2 November 1991) is a German professional footballer who plays as a midfielder for 3.
-Liga club Waldhof Mannheim.
+Pascal Sohm (born 2 November 1991) is a German professional footballer who plays as a midfielder.

 Career

 Sohm was born in Künzelsau, Baden-Württemberg, and started playing for the FSV Hollenbach first team in 2009.
 The following year, the team won the Verbandsliga Württemberg and promoted to the Oberliga Baden-Württemberg.
 There Sohm distinguished himself regularly as a goalscorer in the following three seasons.
 In the summer of 2013, Sohm moved to SSV Ulm 1846 in the Regionalliga Südwest.
 There, he immediately established himself as a regular starter and scored six goals in his first season.
 SSV Ulm were denied a license for the Regionalliga at the end of the 2013–14 season and Sohm moved to Sonnenhof Großaspach, competing in the 3.
 Liga, after a successful trial.
 In 2018, Sohm moved to Hallescher FC.
 In July 2020, he signed with Dynamo Dresden.

 On 13 January 2022, Sohm moved to Waldhof Mannheim.